 - a fine needle aspiration, which uses a needle to extract cells from a tumor

-If the biopsy returns a positive result for throat cancer, the doctor will assign a stage to it.
-This stage indicates how advanced the cancer is.
+If the biopsy returns a positive result for throat cancer, the doctor assigns it a stage that indicates how advanced the cancer is.

 - Stage 0: Abnormal cells are present within the lining of the throat.